rjrodger/gubu/README.md

 Unfortunately the empty string is not really a subtype of the `string` type, since it evaluates to `false`.
-In the case of HTTP input, missing parameters values are often provided as empty strings, when they are in fact `undefined`.
-There are heartfelt arguments on both sides of this issue.
+In the case of HTTP input, missing parameter values are often provided as empty strings, when they are in fact simply not present.

+There are heartfelt arguments on both sides of this issue, but Gubu must choose, and Gubu chooses not to accept empty strings as a `string` type.

 The engineering compromise is based on the priniciple of explicit notice.
 Since reasonable people have a reasonable disagreement about